Crohn's disease

-Name controversy
+Name

 The disease was named after gastroenterologist Burrill Bernard Crohn, who in 1932, together with Leon Ginzburg (1898–1988) and Gordon D. Oppenheimer (1900–1974) at Mount Sinai Hospital in New York, described a series of people with inflammation of the terminal ileum of the small intestine, the area most commonly affected by the illness.
-The decision to name the disease after Crohn remains controversial.
+The decision to name the disease after Crohn remains controversial as the disease had previously been described more than once.
 While Crohn, in his memoir, describes his original investigation of the disease, Ginzburg provided strong evidence of how he and Oppenheimer were the first to study the disease.